weiba/RLAG/Readme.txt

+RLAG is the source code of the method RLAG that was proposed in the paper entitled “Identifying and ranking potential cancer drivers using representation learning on attributed network”

 Run the RLAG should under the environment of python2.7 and R >=2.7

 1.invoke the main.py under the environment of python2.7 with loading the two graph of structural graph(mutated gene-gene network) and bipartite graph(mutated gene-attribute network) from the offered input data file.